FrancescoQuaglia/PARSIR/README.md

 Parallel execution of the simulation objects is carried out by PARSIR in a fully transparent manner to the application level code

+REQUIREMENTS: PARSIR requires the numa library and its header to be installed on the system (it compiles with the -lnuma option)